openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 to request the presentation of verifiable credentials.
 The API itself does not define a credential exchange protocol but can be used with multiple protocols.
 The user agent working together with other layers of the platform/operating system and based on the permission of the End-User will send to the Wallet of the End-User's choice the request data along with the web origin of the Verifier.

-The design of this OIDVP profile utilizes the mechanisms of the W3C Digital Credentials API while also allowing to leverage advanced security features of OpenID4VP, if needed.
-It also defines the OpenID4VP request and response parameters that MAY be used with the W3C Digital Credentials API.
+The design of this OpenID4VP profile utilizes the mechanisms of the W3C Digital Credentials API while also allowing to leverage advanced security features of OpenID4VP, if needed.
+It also defines the OpenID4VP request parameter that MAY be used with the W3C Digital Credentials API.

-The following is a non-normative example of an unsigned request when advanced security features of OpenID4VP are not used:
+The following is a non-normative example of how the W3C Digital Credentials API can be used with an unsigned OpenID4VP request when advanced security features of OpenID4VP are not used:

 ```js
 if ('DigitalCredential' in window) {